Malachi-H/Obsidian-Software-Flashcards/System or Solution Models.md

 - Should be detailed enough to determine purpose
 ![](https://i.imgur.com/sahzNp4.png)

 How are the links between screens in a storyboard depicted?;; With straight arrows between the button that directs you to the screen and the screen.

-Can you use labels to indicate moving to a screen that is incontinent to connect to. e.g. (back to home screen);; Yes
+Can you use labels to indicate moving to a screen that is inconvenient to connect to. e.g. (back to home screen);; Yes

 Can you have labels next to screens in a storyboard to indicate extra information about the screen?;; Yes